gitchang893/ICAIL2026-PoC/README.md

 ## Scope

-This repository is a minimal research artifact.
+This repository is a research artifact intended to support reproducibility of the paper's formal model, rider template, and case-study workflow.
 It is not production software, not legal advice, and not a complete compliance system.

 ## Relation to the paper